Get started now.

 - You register as an apprentice with your provincial or territorial training authority.

-- Depending on your trade and prior level of experience, you go through two to five years of training.
-Typically, most of the learning process happens in your sponsor's workplace, and the rest of it happens in a classroom environment at an approved school.
+- You complete two to five years of training, depending on the trade and your prior experience.
+Most of the learning occurs in your sponsor's workplace, and the rest happens in a classroom environment at an approved school.

-- You take and pass exams at each level of training, followed by a final certification exam to receive your provincial qualification as a journeyman.
+- You pass exams at each level of training, followed by a final certification exam to receive your provincial qualification as a journeyman.

-- You pass the Interprovincial Standards Red Seal Examination for your trade, which is usually administered through your province's apprenticeship office.
+- You write the Red Seal exam for your trade, if applicable.
+This Interprovincial Standards Red Seal Examination is usually administered through your province's apprenticeship office.
+Passing it earns you the Red Seal endorsement.

-If you already have a lot of experience in a particular trade, then you may be able to challenge the Red Seal exam as a "trade qualifier" or experienced journeyman.
+If you already have extensive experience in a particular trade but have not completed a formal apprenticeship, you may be able to challenge the Red Seal exam as a "trade qualifier" or experienced journeyman, depending on your province's criteria.

 Among other eligibility requirements, to qualify for these apprenticeship grants or loans, you'll need to be: